Project Discovery is an Arlington Public Schools Exemplary Project.

 Since the program’s inception in 1990, Project Discovery has become woven into the tapestry of education at Barrett Elementary School.
 The program is an integral part of the school’s motto, “Discovering the Gifts of Every Child”.
-A major objective of the program is to positively impact students’ attitudes toward science.
+A major objective of the program is to positively impact students’ attitudes toward science and engineering.

 NASA Explorer School

 Barrett Elementary was the first elementary school in Virginia to be selected for the NASA Explorer School (NES) program.
 The NASA Explorer School program invests in science, technology, engineering and mathematics educators to inspire and engage future scientists, engineers and technicians.
 NES gives educators of grades 4-12 access to NASA’s people, missions, research, facilities and free classroom materials to support teaching of STEM concepts.
 At Barrett we involve all students K – 5 in the NASA Explorer School program.

 Barrett began implementing the NASA Explorer School program K – 5 in 2005 – 2006.
 Some highlights include the Lunar Plant Chamber Design Challenge, the Liquid Waste Recycling Design Challenge and the Spaced Out Sports Challenge, focused on Newton’s Laws of Motion.
 As a result of earning top honors in these challenges, students presented their research at Kennedy Space Center and had a project implemented on the International Space Station.
 In addition, students designed experiments that their teachers carried out in reduced gravity on the “vomit comet” aircraft.
 Teachers attended robotics training at JPL and started an after school robotics program.
 The NES program provided the funds for many Barrett teachers to attend Mathematics, Science & Technology conferences.
 Students benefit from the hands-on lessons, intriguing online videos and meeting astronauts, engineers and other NASA personnel in person and via videoconferences.